 Heat Welding: A process for sealing seams for linoleum floors and some vinyl sheet floors.
 Heat welding requires skilled professionals who use specialized tools.

 Heterogeneous: Consisting of dissimilar ingredients, constituents or compositions.

 Heterogeneous Resilient: Flooring A resilient floor surfacing material consisting of layers of dissimilar compositions or colors, or both.

-Homogenous Rubber: Flooring A rubber floor surfacing material, in sheet or tile form, that is of uniform structure and composition throughout.
+Homogenous Rubber Flooring: A rubber floor surfacing material, in sheet or tile form.
+It has a uniform structure and composition throughout.
 It usually consists of compounded natural or synthetic rubbers, or both, in combination with mineral fillers, pigments, and other additives.

 Homogeneous Vinyl Flooring: A floor surfacing material in sheet or tile form that is of uniform structure and composition throughout.
 It usually consists of vinyl plastic resins, plasticizers, fillers, pigments and stabilizers.

-Hydraulic Cement: A binder system used in concrete subfloor assemblies that harden by chemical reaction with water and is capable of doing so even under water.
+Hydraulic Cement: A binder system used in concrete subfloor assemblies.
+It hardens by chemical reaction with water and is capable of doing so even under water.